dvdvideo1234/TrackAssemblyTool/readme.md

 6. Pressing RELOAD ( Default: R ) + SPEED ( Default: SHIFT )
       * When pressing it on the world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
       * When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.

+#### How to use the tool caontrol panel and what function does each item has ?
-7. If you want to obtain different grip behavior for a wheel-powered/sliding train, you must use the surface material drop-down menus as you select first `TYPE` then `NAME`.
+1. `Track surface grip modifier` combo box is used if you want to obtain different grip behavior for a wheel-powered/sliding train, you must use the surface material drop-down menu combo boxes as you select first `TYPE` from the top one to setup the group of properties you want to apply then `NAME`, to select the actual surface material you want applied.
-8. If you want to use desired bodygroups and/or skins on a piece, in the text field you must type bodygroup/skin selection code or generate one using the SCORE ( Default: TAB ) key while pointing to a prop with bodygroups/skins set by Garry's mod [context menu](https://wiki.garrysmod.com/page/The_Context_Menu).
+2. `Piece bodygroups and skin selection` is used when you want desired bodygroups and/or skins on a piece.
+In the text field you must type `bodygroup/skin` (ex.
+1,2,3,4/5) selection code or generate one using the SCORE ( Default: TAB ) key while pointing to a prop with `bodygroups` and `skins` set by Garry's mod [context menu](https://wiki.garrysmod.com/page/The_Context_Menu).
 Press `ENTER` in the text field if you are happy with the selection to apply it.
+3. `Mass` setup control
-9. Piece mass slider is used to set the mass of the next track piece to be spawned.
+    Piece mass slider is used to set the mass of the next track piece to be spawned.
+4. `Active radius` control
-10. Active radius is used to set the minimum distance needed to select an active point when pointing at a piece.
+    The slider is used to set the minimum distance needed to select an active point when pointing at a piece.
+5. `Stack count` control
-11. Pieces count shows the maximum number of pieces to be stacked.
+    This value shows the maximum number of pieces to be snapped in `stacking` mode.
+6. `Angular alignment` control
-12. The `Angular alignment` slider is used to snap the first piece ( Requested by [Magnum](http://steamcommunity.com/profiles/76561198004847743) ) to a user-defined angle ( Usually 45 ) so that the track building process becomes easier.
+    The slider is used to snap the first piece ( Requested by [Magnum](http://steamcommunity.com/profiles/76561198004847743) ) to a user-defined angle ( Usually `45` ) so that the track building process becomes easier.
 The whole track build will be snapped also because you are building it relative to the first piece.
-13. The force limit slider ( Requested by `The Arbitor 90` ) defines the maximum force to be applied on the weld joint between two pieces connected before it breaks.
+7. `Force limit` control ( Requested by `The Arbitor 90` ) defines the maximum force to be applied on the weld joint between two pieces connected before it breaks.
 You can use this to build collapsible track bridges.
 Set the option to zero if you want it to be unbreakable ( by default ).
-14. The weld/no-collide/freeze/phys-gun grab/gravity are considered basic Gmod knowledge,
-   because they are defined by their own and not going to be explained further.
+8. Options `weld`, `no-collide`, `freeze`, `phys-gun grab` and `gravity` are considered basic Gmod knowledge, because they are defined by their own and not going to be explained further.
-15. The `Ignore track type` check-box if checked, will enable snapping between pieces of a different type.
+9. Option `Ignore track type` if checked, will enable snapping between pieces of a different types.
-16. The `Spawn horizontally` ( as the name suggests ) if checked, will spawn the next pieces horizontally to the map ground if the additional angle offsets are zeros.
+10. Option `Spawn horizontally` ( as the name suggests ) if checked, will spawn the next pieces horizontally relative to the map ground if the additional angle offsets are zeros.
 If not they will be added to the resulting angle.
-17. The `Origin from mass-centre` check-box if checked, will align the piece spawned to its mass-centre.
+11. Option `Origin from mass-center` if checked, will align the piece spawned to its mass-center.
-18. The `Snap to trace surface` check-box if checked, will snap the chosen track directly to the trace surface.
+12. Option `Snap to trace surface` if checked, will snap the chosen track directly to the trace surface.
 ![SurfSnap](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/surfsnap.jpg)

-15. The `Draw adviser` check-box if checked, will draw a composition of lines and circles to assist you with the building.
+13. Option `Draw adviser` if checked, will draw a composition of lines and circles to assist you with the building.
 ![DrawAdvaiser](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/snapadvaiser.jpg)

-16. The `Draw assistant` check-box if checked, will draw circles to assist you where the active points are.
+14. Option `Draw assistant` if checked, will draw circles to assist you where the active points are.
 ![PointAssist](https://raw.githubusercontent.com/dvdvideo1234/TrackAssemblyTool/master/data/pictures/pointassist.jpg)

-17. The `Draw holder ghost` check-box if checked, will render the current piece that you are holding at the moment.
+15. Option `Ghosts count` if greater than zero, will create a ghosts stack client-side to assist you with the track building process.
+If you set this option to zero, ghosting will be disabled.
-18. When building a track using a different than the default way is needed you may use:
+16. When building a track using a different than the default way is needed you may use:
-     UCS Pitch/Yaw/Roll are angle offsets used for orientating the base coordinate system in order to snap the piece as the user desires.
+  * `Origin <ang_comp>`, where `<ang_comp>` can be either `pitch`, `yaw` or `roll` are the angle offsets used for orientating the base coordinate system in order to snap the piece as the user desires.
-     Offset X(Forward-RED)/Y(Right-GREEN)/Z(Up-BLUE) are linear offsets used for additional user offset regarding the next track piece to be spawned.
+  * `Offset <vec_comp>`, where `<vec_comp>` can be either `X`, `Y` or `Z` are linear offsets used for additional user offset regarding the next track piece to be spawned.
-19. The button `Reset All Offsets` as the name suggests clears the offsets mentioned above ( UCS% and Offset% ).
+17. The button `V Reset variables V` as the name suggests clears the offsets mentioned in (16).

 #### What will happen if something gets updated?
 First of all this FAQ will be UPDATED AS THE TOOL GOES.
 So everything that